-We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, music school, a flexible learning centre, a new art and design block, and now, a new sports hall, which is due to be completed in May 2018.
+We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, music school, a flexible learning centre, a new art and design block, a new sports hall, a new Science Lab, and most recently a fully equipped theatre.

-A key requirement of this role is the willingness to teach Economics up to A level standard.
-The demand for A level Economics at KEGS is substantial, and any successful candidate will certainly be given sixth form teaching.
+A key requirement of this role is the willingness to teach Biology up to A level standard.
+The demand for A level Biology at KEGS is substantial, and any successful candidate will certainly be given sixth form teaching.
 We would welcome an application, regardless of what stage you are at in your career, and would also consider giving a suitable person the chance to train for qualified teacher status, with the costs of the training fully met by KEGS.
 Also, although we are seeking a full time member of staff, we would consider applications from anyone looking for a part time position.